lorispuchol/rainfall/level5/walkthrough.md

 (gdb)
 ```

-It works, we have a shell with the user `level5` privileges. (gdb run with the same privileges as the user not the SUID bit permissions)
+It works, we have a shell with the user `level5` privileges. (gdb run with the same privileges as the user, not the SUID bit permissions)

-## step 4
+## Step 4

 We have to leaks the memory until we reach the address of `exit()`